TheNewTimeGamer/dev-case/Readme.md

 Initially the 'Token' field will be empty as the user hasn't logged in yet.

-To log in use the credentials:
+To login use the credentials:
 ```
 Username: eve.holt@reqres.in
 Password: cityslicka